What is a Prepper?

 Preparing is a basic human function.
 We prep for a visit to the grocery store by making a list.
 Eggs, check.
 Bread, check.
 Milk, check.
 You can even prepare mentally without physically doing anything."Prepping" is an extension of these normal preparations everyone already does.
 It is usually considered extreme due to the exposure it has garnered lately, being tied into ludicrous scenarios that grow more and more far fetched by the day.
+Those that use prepping to get ready for inevitable disasters or emergencies are "Preppers."
 At TruePrepper, we are here to clear the air.
 Prepping is not about daydreaming on doomsday scenarios, it is about being ready for threats likely and unlikely that will be thrown your way.
 Prepping is about keeping yourself and your loved ones safe from harm and staying in control in unavoidable situations.
 Five steps can help you stay in control not only when SHTF, but in everyday scenarios as well:

 - Identify your Threats